nushell/nushell.github.io/book/creating_errors.md

-# Creating your own errors
+# Creating Your Own Errors

 Using the [metadata](metadata.md) information, you can create your own custom error messages.
 Error messages are built of multiple parts: